Stevens Point Area School District Transition Services

 WISCONSIN STATE LAW

-Wisconsin state law formally recognizes Supported Decision- Making agreements as legal arrangements1 that allow persons to retain their right to make their own decisions, while also
+Wisconsin state law formally recognizes Supported Decision- Making agreements as legal arrangements that allow persons to retain their right to make their own decisions, while also

 choosing trusted people (called Supporters) to help them gather and understand information, compare options, and communicate their decisions to others.